newcomertzc/GHP-Convolution/appendix.md

 | GHPConv-ResNet50-L2-a3  | 92.04 | 91.65 | 91.45 | 91.71 |
 | GHPConv-ResNet50-L2-a10 | 91.90 | 91.42 | 92.06 | **91.79** |

-For further experiments, we adopt a new learning rate strategy different from the paper, i.e., we use an initial learning rate of 1e-4 and decaying it by a factor of 10 when the number of epoch reaches 400 and 600.
+For further experiments, we adopt a new learning rate strategy different from that in the paper, i.e., we use an initial learning rate of 1e-4 and decrease it by a factor of 10 when the number of epochs reaches 400 and 600.
 This new learning rate strategy reduces the randomness of model performance, so we only conduct this experiment on Tesla-P100 GPU.
-The experimental results show that using a penalty factor of 10 is slightly better than using a penalty factor of 3, and the former is more stable.
+The experimental results show that adopting a penalty factor of 10 is slightly better than using a penalty factor of 3.

 ## 2. Some experimental improvements
 | Model | 2021 | 2022 | 2023 | AVG |